 SoFi Invest does not charge its users any management fees or commissions.
 There is also no required minimum to open an account.
 However, you will encounter fees when you purchase ETFs on their platform.
 Each one is curated by SoFi’s expert team and weighed by both company growth as well as market capitalization.
-Trading those incurs a percentage fee of 0.29% to 0.59%.
-Users will also find SoFi applies a 0.25% markup per transaction.
+Trading those incurs a percentage fee of 0.19% to 0.59%.

 By contrast, Acorns offers its services through tiered subscriptions.
 This is relatively unique among online brokers, who may use minimum account balances, account opening fees or even premium account pricing.
-Users pay either $1 for the Lite account, $3 for the Personal account or $5 for the family account.
+Users pay either $3 for the Personal account or $5 for the Family account.
 There are no minimum account balances or service-related fees, such as moving your money around.

 SoFi vs. Acorns: Services & Features